datastaxdevs/workshop-introduction-to-nosql/README.md

 ![image](images/splash.jpeg?raw=true)

-These instructions will lead you to step by step operations for the workshop introducing the NoSQL Databases technologies.
+These instructions will lead you step by step for the workshop on introducing the NoSQL Databases technologies.

 ## Materials for the Session